LIBBIE CONOVER BOOTH

 Sources of Information:

 - “Libby Conover Booth.”
 Rose Bullis Manuscript Collection.
-Nevada State Historical Society, Reno.
-Undated Manuscript.
+Nevada Historical Society, Reno, Nevada, Undated Manuscript.

-- Notes in the Bishop Abiel Leonard file, Archives, Nevada Historical Society.
+- Bishop Abiel Leonard file, Whitaker Seminary notes, Nevada Historical Society, Reno, Nevada.

 - Deed Records, Washoe County, Book 37, October 30, 1909, p.
 220.

-- Interview and correspondence from Marjorie M. Carr, Past Grand Matron of Nevada, O.E.S.
-“Memo to Patti”.
-March 13, 2008.
+- Interview and correspondence: Carr, Majorie M., Past Grand Matron of Nevada, O.E.S.